Skip to Main Content

 There are a few key factors that go into deciding if a home’s foundation should include a basement.
 The first is cost.
 Basement foundations require excavation, which makes them a more expensive foundation to build than slab foundations, which don’t require any digging.

 Another consideration is local water risks.
-Homes in flood-prone areas are less likely to have basements because of the high water table and the amount of damage a flood could cause parts of a home that are below grade.
-These water risks are why many homes in Muskegon county don’t have basements.
+Homes in flood-prone areas are less likely to have basements because of the high water table and the amount of damage a flood could cause to parts of a home that are below grade.
+These water risks are why many homes in Muskegon County don’t have basements.
 In area wetlands, the water table can be as little as zero to 18 inches below the surface of the soil.
-Trying to dig a foundation with an eight-foot deep basement would invariably lead to water problems.
+Trying to dig a foundation with an eight-foot-deep basement would invariably lead to water problems.

 The other factor in basement design is the frost line.
 Because of Michigan’s very cold winters, the ground can freeze up to five feet below the surface of the soil.
 Placing the home’s footing below the frost line can help stabilize the structure of the home and prevent foundation cracks or differential settlement.
 The depth to frost line is why basements are much more common in colder states like Michigan than they are in warmer states like Florida.